Wolf480pl/wolf480pl.github.com/_drafts/thoughts-on-package-managers.md

 By the way, you should have some convention of naming those packages - it should involve the package name, the exact version, possibly the author name, and anything it takes to make sure that package names are unique.
 Ideally, if two packages have the same name, they should be bit-to-bit identical.
 To be hones, using cryptographic hash of the package content as the name wouldn't be that bad of an idea, provided that no human ever has to look through these packages manually.

-What's important is that whatever naming convention you chose, it's orthogonal to what the package puts in the namespace.
+What's important is that whatever naming convention you chose, the package's name is orthogonal to what the package puts in the namespace.

 ### How does this solve our problems?